yannayl/odroidu2-home-server/posts/network.md

 sync
 ```

-Remove the SD card from you host, and put it in the odroid.
+Remove the SD card from your host, and put it in the odroid.
 Connect the odroid to the network and turn it on.
 Next, ssh into it:

 ```bash